Best Podcast Microphones: Top Picks for Every Budget and Setup

 The Samson Q2U is one of the most popular dynamic mics for podcasters on a budget.
 It offers reliable audio quality, die-cast construction, and XLR and USB connections for under $100.

-Keep in mind that the Q2U may require cleaning and maintenance.
-Reviewers mention it struggles with humming and plosives, so be sure to purchase the appropriate accessories.
+The Q2U may require cleaning and maintenance.
+Reviewers mention it struggles with humming and plosives, so purchase the appropriate accessories before recording.

 Learn more in our guide to the Samson Q2U.